-The USD Archaeology Laboratory (ARCHLAB) is the research facility of the Anthropology program at USD.
-ARCHLAB was organized in 1976 and approved as a research unit of USD by the Board of Regents in 1977.
+The USD Archaeology Laboratory (ARCHLAB) is the research facility for the anthropology program at USD.

-ARCHLAB faculty consists of three Ph.D. archaeologists and numerous student assistants, and often engages in interdisciplinary research conducted in cooperation with specialists such as geomorphologists, biologists, and others, utilizing the expertise of our faculty and that of specialists from other disciplines and institutions.
+ARCHLAB faculty consists of three Ph.D. archaeologists and numerous student assistants that engage in interdisciplinary research.
+They work in cooperation with specialists like geomorphologists and biologists from other disciplines and institutions.

-ARCHLAB runs an annual field school to train students in archaeological methods; field schools are often made part of the faculty research projects.
-In addition, USD ARCHLAB participates in a number of public education programs involving presentations to civic groups and a middle school archaeology program.
+The ARCHLAB runs an annual field school to train students in archaeological methods as part of faculty research projects.
+The ARCHLAB also participates in a number of public education programs involving presentations to civic groups and a middle school archaeology program.